Times tables

 As mathematicians, we aim to be as efficient as possible at solving mathematical problems.
 Having number facts to hand, when calculating, is an essential part of achieving this so that we don't find ourselves trying to do too many things at once and using up that precious working memory.
 For instance, it is much easier to apply a known calculation fact to a formal written method of calculation than it is to have to work out the fact first and then apply it.
 Giving yourself more to do often means that you increase the likelihood of making errors.

-This makes knowing your times tables particularly important and is one of the reasons for the introduction of the Year 4 Multiplication Tables Check, which becomes statutory this year (2022), with on-line assessments being carried out during June.
+This makes knowing your times tables particularly important and is one of the reasons for the introduction of the Year 4 Multiplication Tables Check, which became statutory in 2022, with on-line assessments being carried out during June.
 You can read more information about this here:

 Many of you will be familiar with times table chanting and songs, which still have their role!
 However, this page will not contain examples of these.
 Instead, presented below are some games and activities that can be played to help develop multiplication fact recall.
 These are often more effective at developing multiplication fact recall as they are more engaging and fun for both child and parent.